FrankSiret/easy-execution/README.md

 # easy-execution
-shortcuts of programs or folders to open easily, made in qt qml
+shortcuts to programs or folders to open easily, made in qt qml

 # mode of use (english)
 1. compile project with QtCreator 5.10 or higher